hugowru/api-trip-builder/README.md

 Method "list"
 This method shows all the flights available in the database.
-Paramether "limit". it allows to restrict the results to show in the request, by (not adding the parameter it is 10), in other case you can set any number.
+Parameter "limit". it allows to restrict the results to show in the request, by (not adding the parameter it is 10), in other case you can set any number.
 Examples:
 -   http://localhost/flighth_assignment/index.php/trip/list (it will show 10 results)
 -   http://localhost/flighth_assignment/index.php/trip/list?limit=2 (it will show 2 results)
 -   http://localhost/flighth_assignment/index.php/trip/list?limit=23 (it will show 23 results)

 Method "flight"
-This nethod allow to test the search the flight option from airport A to airport B (one way trip) and from airport B to airport A (round trip).
+This Method allow to test the search the flight option from airport A to airport B (one way trip) and from airport B to airport A (round trip).
-It is nescesary to add the next parameters:
+It is necessary to add the next parameters:
 - departure_airport
 - arrival_airport
 - departure_date